dburles/meteor-google-maps/README.md

 Meteor Google Maps
 ==================

+## Note: The API is currently in a state of flux, expect changes!

 Latest version of the Google Maps Javascript API with an interface designed for Meteor.

 - Supports multiple map instances